mpechner/hamradio/mobilelinkd/README.md

 This is an interesting device in that it offers both bluetooth and USB sereial connectivity.
 Althought if connecting to a PC or Mac, use the serial port via the USB C port.
 Bluetooth shows up as 2 serial ports.
 One incoming and one outgoing.

 ## Window 11/AGWPE/Outpost Ipagwpe
+This is just an organized brain dump.
+Fee free to sumbit a PR or email notes.
+Happy to update.
 ### Connections
 Use a cable to connect the USB C port on the mofem to your PC.
 Ise the correct interface cable to connect to the radio.
 I am using a FT-8800.
 So the 3.5mm TRRS audio connector/mini din 6 cable is what I am using for 1200 baud communication.
 The minidin M/F cable was not need for me.